shermanloan/scejson-doc/doc/module-hcm.md

 download at the following web site: https://ffiec.cfpb.gov/tools/rate-spread.
 Please note that it is necessary that these files be updated weekly, or else the SCE will not be able to determine if a loan is a HCM for loans whose lock in dates fall outside the range of dates provided in the APOR files.
-Note that if you are using a version of the SCE that is hosted by J. L. Sherman and Associates, Inc., then the APOR files will be automatically updated weekly for your use.
+If you are using a version of the SCE that is hosted by J. L. Sherman and Associates, Inc., then the APOR files will be automatically updated weekly for your use.